vanHeemstraSystems/netlify-headstart/README.md

 Based on "Netlify" at https://github.com/netlify

-Based on ". " at
+Based on "Container Training" at https://github.com/jpetazzo/container.training